DIY Wednesday Addams Checkered Sweater

 6. Pin and cut around pattern back

 Pin the pattern back onto the left side of the second T-shaped fabric piece.
 Line up the center of the pattern with the center of the squares.
-Pin the pattern piece onto the fabric, cut along the pattern lines and (you guessed it) be sure to leave the center uncut.
-As with the front of the sweater, you'll cut the side, sleeve opening, shoulder and neckline.
+Pin the pattern piece onto the fabric, cut along the pattern lines, again leaving the center uncut.
+As with the front of the sweater, you'll cut the side, sleeve opening, shoulder, and neckline.

 Image Credit: Beth Huntington